jhtran/stackjump/README.md

 * ./stackjump -c /home/me/chef-repo

 Once the node auto installs and stands up , you should be able to login as root and do a "knife cookbook list" and see the new cookbook(s) you've uploaded.
 As well as "knife node show mynode.mydomain.com" and see the updated run_list.

+## VM Configuration

+The stackjump generated ISOs have been tested on VirtualBox as well as Parallels.
+Just make sure you configure 4 network interfaces, emulating one of our real bare metal boxes.
+Ensure the first two network interfaces belong to a network with internet connectivity and the last two network interfaces on an isolated network completely seperate from the first two interfaces.
+When you modify the stackjump.config just ensure the BOND0_IP && NETMASK && GW information are legitimate address information that'll allow the vm to connect to your network, specifically at the minimum a legitimate ip for the gateway.